swarmzilla/swarm3k/NODE_PREPARATION.md

 net.ipv4.neigh.default.gc_thresh2 = 32000
 net.ipv4.neigh.default.gc_thresh3 = 32768
 ```
+  0. Execute `sysctl -p` to enable the new 3 settings.
+     To check if changes got applied use `sysctl -a|grep net.ipv4.neigh.default.gc_thresh`

 # Workloads

   0. The first workload will be a Wordpress cluster ~ 2,900 nodes connecting to Percona Galera XtraDB.